Monogyny: Genital plugging

 The benefits of mate guarding and securing paternity are higher than searching for many mates in a monogynous system.
 A male securing his paternity becomes a male's first priority during reproduction.
 One way they mate guard is by creating a physical barrier to turn away any other males.
 The male can cause severe physical damage to themselves by breaking off their pedipalps in order to plug the genital opening of the female.
 Males of Argiope bruennichi remove their pedipalp into the females and thus reduce the risk of sperm competition.
-Males can also remove the sperm of a previous mate from the female and deposit their own sperm, increasing their likelihood of success for that copulation.
-In the golden orb spider the male may sacrifice both of his copulatory organs in one mating in order to turn away any wandering males.
-In other cases we see the casting off of other body parts such as the anterior legs in the golden orb spider when the male is attacked by an aggressive female.
-By doing this he can continue to mate with her while she eats his legs and does not eat him whole.
+Males can also remove the sperm of a previous mate from the female and deposit their own sperm, increasing their likelihood of success in that copulation.
+In the golden orb spider, the male may sacrifice both of his copulatory organs in one mating in order to turn away any wandering males.
+In other cases, we see the casting off of other body parts such as the anterior legs in the golden orb spider when the male is attacked by an aggressive female.
+By doing this, he can continue to mate with her while she eats his legs and does not eat him whole.